TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-07-29-how-we-completed-thousands-of-missing-var-annotations-in-a-day.md

     I'll show you how we completed them without any manual change of the code and how you can do the same... today.

-tweet: "New Post on #php 🐘 blog: How we Completed Thousands of Missing @var Annotations in a Day    #casestudy"
-tweet_image: "/assets/images/posts/2019/var/doctrine.png"

 updated_since: "August 2020"
 updated_message: |